 The Authority establishes examination centres state-wide and overseas in which each course examination is conducted at the same time, under uniform conditions by trained supervisors.
-If a school elects to be an examination centre, it selects the room in which the examination will be held.
+If a school elects to be an examination centre, it selects the room/s in which the examination will be held.
 The Authority prefers these rooms to be air-conditioned and surrounded by an area which can be kept quiet in order to provide students with the most suitable conditions to enable their best performance.
+Each school will also need to allocate an additional room to be used by candidates with certain equitable access adjustments.
+This room should be close to the main examination room.